 Comfy clothes and shoes to walk around and beachwear.
 That’s pretty much it.
 You don’t really need a lot of fancy stuff and heels down there although the Italian women dress up in the evenings.
 You can bring casual clothes and pimp with accessories.
 If you go in late Spring or Fall a light jacket or sweater is enough.
 It can be a bit windy on the coast and when you go for landscape photos, it might get a bit chilly for sunrise or sunset.
 I brought a light windbreaker with me and it was just perfect.

-And here are the promised 7 awesome photo spots in Puglia:
+These are 7 awesome photo spots in Puglia:

 1 – Monumento a Domenico Modugno